Avelumab Becomes First Approved Treatment for Patients with Merkel Cell Carcinoma

 Preliminary results from this new study are consistent with results from the JAVELIN trial, showing that the drug shrinks tumors and is well tolerated, according to Dr. Kaufman.

 In 2016, another phase II trial showed that pembrolizumab, which targets a checkpoint protein called PD-1, was effective in some patients with Merkel cell carcinoma.
-That trial also included patients who had not received chemotherapy previously.
+That trial, which had funding support from NCI, also included patients who had not received chemotherapy previously.

 Now that a treatment for Merkel cell carcinoma is available for the first time, Dr. Kaufman said there is an opportunity to increase awareness about the disease, particularly among physicians.
 Some patients visit multiple doctors before receiving a proper diagnosis, which is especially concerning because in some cases the disease can progress very rapidly, he noted.